THEXN/TShock/Installation-Instructions.md

  2. In the menu at the top, select **Database** -> **Connect Database**
  3. Browse to **C:\TShock\tshock** and open **tshock.sqlite**.
 You may now click on **Tables** in the left panel, and double click on a database record in the **Browse & Search** tab to edit it.
 **WARNING: Edit data with caution!
 Making mistakes inside this file can easily result in a corrupted database, which will prevent your server from functioning properly.
 Edit data at your own risk!
 It is highly recommended to make frequent backups of this file!**

+## Frequently Asked Questions & Problems

+* **Q: I get an error about a hash not being found!** A: You're running the patcher on an already patched or out of date version of the server.
+* **Q: The process requires elevation!** A: Run the patcher as administrator or move the patcher and the server files to a folder you have write access to.
+* **Q: Function/class not found!** A: Make sure XNAHelpers.dll is inside the ServerPlugins folder and TerrariaServerAPI.dll is in the same folder as the server itself.
+Also make sure you aren't intermingling old versions of XNAHelpers and TerrariaServerAPI.
+* **Q: Linux?** A: We don't support it, as we're a mod and we have no desire to re-create the entire XNA libraries.
+Our biggest suggestion is to virtualize Windows Server 2008 R2 with .NET framework 4 and XNA 4.
+* **Q: Encryption/Hash algorithm not supported on Windows XP.** A: In the configuration file, change the hash algorithm to sha256 or md5.